 My name is Michael Vitaly Sazonov, and I grew up near Washington, D.C. in a multicultural and multi-generational home.
-As a family we all loved music, on car trips or at home, at parties (dancing in the basement — I loved me the twist!) — music shared from my mom’s and dad’s heritage alike, and music from their youth, and music from the adolescence.
+As a family we all loved music — on car trips or at home or at parties (dancing as a kid — I used to love doing the the Twist!) — music shared from both my mom’s and dad’s heritage, music from their youth, and music from the adolescence.
 I grew up with an abuelo who loved playing cassette tapes of pasillos, or Ecuadorian folk music, and an abuelita whose locros kept me strong and whose cuentos, poesías & chistes would have me in stitches or on the edge of my seat!
 On my dad’s side there was also jokes and stories, but music issued from balalaikas instead of guitars… I was so blessed to have a strong family who loved getting together, sharing stories, music, and dance, and I hope to carry that tradition on as an uncle, brother, and son — but also as a Theatre-maker.

 My Theatre experience officially started while I was a sophomore in high school.
 I played soccer, tennis, and some golf growing up, but I had a very unique fun doing Theatre.
 I didn’t know at the time, but Theatre provided me access to massive feelings and life choices before ever having to actually encounter them.
 Maybe it was also really fun to play games(!), but either way, as a shy, skinny kid, Theatre helped me off with my shell and into the strength of my imagination.